Dexter cattle originated here in Ireland. The Dexter is descended from predominately black cattle used by the Celts.

 The Dexter is a small breed and they are sometimes kept as pets.
 Cows reach around 300 kilos in weight, mature bulls around 450 kilos.
 The breed is known for its easy calving.
 Calves weigh between 11 and 16 kilos at birth.

-The Dexter is also known for its longevity.
-They can breed regularly for 14+ years and live to up to 25 years of age.
-The breed is efficient, hardy and versatile.
+The breed is also known for its longevity.
+The Dexter can breed regularly for 14+ years and live to up to 25 years of age.
+It is an efficient, hardy and versatile animal.
 Dexters are good foragers and able to live on low quality vegetation.

 If you are interested in purchasing Dexter cattle, please get in touch.